 Freddy Negrete’s Contribution to the Soul of Black And Gray Realism

-There are some tattoo artists who helped pave the way and If black and gray realism has a heartbeat, Freddy Negrete helped give it one.
+There are some tattoo artists who helped pave the way, and if black and gray realism has a heartbeat, Freddy Negrete helped give it one.
 While many artists contributed to the evolution of black and gray tattooing, Negrete is often credited with bringing emotional realism into the style — tattoos that did not just look real, but felt real.
 His work helped define what black and gray realism could be: intimate, restrained, and deeply human.

 The Roots of a Style Born From Limitation